kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Send Event

-This is a simple handler for send response back to Hkube.
+This is a simple handler for send response back to HKube.

 ```hkube-tabs
 # { "hkube": true, "schema": "send-event" }